THU-IMIS-Course-Project-2020-G2/backend/README.md

 The ```xml_to_dict.py``` and ```dicttoxml.py``` revised a little for the original python package ```xmltodict``` and ```dicttoxml``` so that it matches the format in https://www.convertjson.com/.

 ## Remind for myself
 The default port in this package is http://127.0.0.1:8080.
-For interactions and overall use, it needs to be changed to http://124.70.178.153:8082.
-So as in the frontend folder.
 To deploy in the Huawei Cloud Server managed by Prof. Hou, we still need to clear up some urls in ```manager/url.py```, which was used for simulating before.

 Besides, the ```views_test.py``` and ```tests.py``` are used for simulation tests.